 The Beast’s Bedroom Design

-The Beast’s room on the other hand is the polar opposite of Belle’s light and cheery living quarters.
-His room was designed to have a more dark and ominous style, bringing life to his troubled past.
+The Beast’s room on the other hand, is the polar opposite of Belle’s light and cheery living quarters.
+His room was designed to have a more dark and ominous style, in order to highlight his troubled past.

 The large space is decorated with traditional Italian baroque furniture, and dark heavy tapestries.
 His room perfectly illustrates his aristocratic roots, and shows off the dark wooden designs, and fancy ornate carvings of Chateaus in southern France.

 And of course, who could forget the room that took our breath away.
 Book lovers wildest fantasies come true when the Beast introduces his multi-story library, and gives Belle free rein.

 This impressive space was inspired by the elaborate Biblioteca Joanina found in Coimbra, Portugal.
 The Baroque room in Portugal is filled with thousands of books, and the gilded cases seem to rise up into the clouds.
 For the movie, hundred of prop books were created to fill the shelves in the Beast’s astounding study.

 Throughout the rest of the room, fascinating fixtures adorn the wall, and interesting trinkets keep your eyes entertained.
 It’s this room that brings the two of them closer together, and does a fantastic job of showcasing the grandeur of a well curated 18th century library.

 The grandest room in the entire castle has got to be the ballroom, where Belle and the Beast share their first dance.
 The sweeping marble floor was actually inspired by the exact opposite surface inside a famous benedictine abbey.

 Sarah Greenwood used the ornate ceiling of the Braunau Abbey in Germany as a concept for the long forgotten ballroom.
 The production team impressively constructed the intricate flooring with over 12,000 square feet of faux marble.